bmjesus/pamfit/README.md

 **Starting values and choosing the right model:** the selection of model parameter starting values plays a crucial role in the fitting process.
 The PORT non-linear least-squares fitting algorithm demonstrated strong robustness to high spatial variability.
 However, if an image contains extreme differences in RLC response patterns, the selected pixel for the initial parameter estimates may significantly influence the results.
 To ensure consistency, we recommend that —if possible— samples with extreme differences be analyzed separately, using distinct images rather than a single composite image.
 This approach helps minimize potential biases introduced by variations in starting values.
 Using a model that includes a photoinhibition component (i.e., Platt or EP) consistently resulted in lower global RMSE values.
 However, this came at the cost of increased processing time, with the Platt model requiring more than twice the time of the Jassby model.
 Therefore, if processing time is a limiting factor and the dataset does not exhibit signs of photoinhibition, the Jassby model can be used as a faster alternative.
 Otherwise, the Platt and EP models generally provided better results.

-**Slowness in too much parallelization:** parallel processing is highly beneficial for large images, significantly reducing processing time.
+**Slow speeds with high parallelization:** parallel processing is highly beneficial for large images, significantly reducing processing time.
 However, the greatest performance gains are observed between two and four CPU cores.
 Beyond this, increasing the number of cores resulted in only minor improvements or, in some cases, even slower processing.
 We recommend that users test processing speed on their own systems to determine the most efficient configuration.
 Memory limitations may occur when running pamfit in parallel mode, particularly on Windows systems where clusterR() launches multiple R sessions.
 Processing several images in a single session without closing pamfit can also increase memory usage, as RStudio retains objects until they are released to the workspace when pamfit is closed.
 The safest approach is to run pamfit in serial mode (one CPU core) and process one image per session.
 However, in most systems we tested, using two cores was stable and halved processing time.

 **Rendering issues due to outliers:** fitting the P–I curve models may occasionally produce infinite or extreme values.
 Infinite values are handled internally by pamfit and excluded from calculations and image rendering.
 However, extreme outliers are retained and can distort the output by stretching the color scale, often resulting in mostly dark images with isolated bright pixels.
 This is a visual artefact of the outlier presence and can be manually compensated by the user by inputing the minimum and maximum values in the colour range input boxes.
 Finding the pixel values can be easily done by clicking on the image with the mouse.

+**Opening processed TIFF files:** this functionality relies on the `terra::metags` function, which generates the metadata associated with each data layer.
+In the current `pamfit` version, the `metags` function used to open processed files must be the same version that was used to generate them.